nextzlog/ats4/README.md

 ### Demonstration

-A simple WebSocket client for ATS-4 may be written as follows.
+A simple WebSocket client for ATS-4 may be written as follows:

 ```html
 <!DOCTYPE html>